 Lee finally called off the carnage at nightfall.
 His army suffered over 5,500 casualties during the battle, compared with only 3,000 Union losses.
 Encouraged by the Union victory, General Porter urged McClellan to resume his assault on Richmond.
 The Union commander, however, had no more stomach for battle.
 Despite holding a nearly impregnable position on Malvern Hill, the next day McClellan continued his retreat to Harrison’s Landing on the James River.

-With the Union army protected by naval gunboats, Lee wisely decided to end his offensive and to turn his attention to Major General John Pope’s growing army in northern Virginia.
+With the Union army protected by naval gunboats, Lee wisely ended his offensive and to turn his attention to Major General John Pope’s growing army in northern Virginia.

 The Battle of Malvern Hill was the last major engagement of the Seven Days Battles and the Peninsula Campaign.
 By August, Federal authorities ordered McClellan off of the Peninsula and back to the vicinity of Washington, DC, to reinforce Pope in his efforts to halt Lee’s Northern Virginia Campaign.